Blog15 FAQs for medical cannabis beginners

 What's in the Releaf Starter Kit?

-At Releaf, we have an online shop attached to our patient platform.
+At Releaf, we have an online shop attached to our patient portal.
 This shop stocks a range of medical cannabis accessories, including Releaf's medical cannabis Starter Kits.
 These kits contain everything needed to get started with a medical cannabis flower treatment plan straight away.
 Included in the Starter kit is:

 • One X1 Omura Vaporiser